 - A western doctor will prescribe similar medication (statin drugs) for anyone with high cholesterol.

-- groups seemingly unrelated sets of symptoms into recognizable patterns, and then treats the whole pattern at the root cause.
+- groups seemingly unrelated sets of symptoms into recognisable patterns, which can then address the whole pattern at the root cause.

 - will treat the same condition many different ways according to the underlying pattern in each individual.